 Julius also writes that “fig. 5-7 depicts three handles used for food sacks made of leather, from Lappland, which are 20, 24 and 22 cm long.
 Amongst these, fig. 5 is from Piteå, Lappland, fig. 6 is from Torneå, Lappland and fig. 7 is from Russian Lappland (…).
 All pieces are made of reindeer antlers.
 It is evident that the Uppsala discovery is such a bag handle.
 The rectangular hole of the Uppsala specimen indicates a locking structure; a hypothesis which is further supported by markings of wear and tear.
 This hole is generally missing on the handles found in Lappland, with one exception depicted in fig. 6.”

 Julius further debates on the theory that the horn handles were made by the Lappish people in the north (since they carry all the northern ‘trademarks’ when it comes to design) and were imported to Uppland where they specifically were used as bag handles.
-It is sadly not presented how he either comes to this conclusion or what he bases his knowledge on.
+It is sadly not presented how he comes to this conclusion nor what he bases his knowledge on.
 Neither is the theory that the bags were made of leather ever presented.
 It is not an unlikely theory though if you look at the leather belt bags found in Birka.

 The above images are with permission borrowed from The Swedish National Maritime Museums and their photographer, Jim Hansson.

 In regards to the construction of the bag itself I’ve looked at the oblong piece of leather found in Schleswig-Holstein that, based on its construction, most likely was used together with one or several bag handles.
-“Die Holzfunde von Haithabu” also presents the Sápmi bag that was found with a round base bag made of cowhide, attached to a wooden handle with a braided (shoulder) string.
+“Die Holzfunde von Haithabu” also presents the Sápmi bag that was found with a round base bag made of cowhide, attached to a wooden handle with a braided (shoulder?) string.

 The handles are stenciled and cut from an oak baseboard, basically because this was a much cheaper option than going for ash or maple.